The TN Tech Oboe Studio

-Our first ever (virtual) TN Tech Double Reed Forum was a huge success, and we are already planning for next year's (in-person) Forum!
-Save the date and plan to join us on Saturday, April 9, 2022 for an all-day double reed experience featuring recitals, workshops, masterclasses, vendors, instrument repair, reed making, and a performance by the new TN Tech Double Reed Ensemble!
+Join us on Saturday, April 15, 2023 for our third annual TN Tech Double Reed Forum, an all-day double reed experience featuring recitals, workshops, masterclasses, vendors, instrument repair, reed making, and a performance by the TN Tech Double Reed Ensemble!
 Keep an eye on our registration website, tntech.edu/drforum, for more information.
 See you there!

 Follow the oboe studio on Instagram (@tntech_oboes)

 and Facebook (@TNTechOboe)!

 Summer 2022 update: the oboe studio continues the long-term research project we began in 2021, looking at the relationship between air pressure and loudness during wind instrument performance.
 Oboe players are invited to come to campus and participate in our project as a research subject; current Tech music students can work with Dr. Adduci to develop and conduct their own experiment!

 Auditions are in February and March for the following academic year.
 Get more information and sign up for an audition at tntech.edu/musicscholarships!

 In addition to playing scales from memory (all major and minor scales, two octaves to high D), the audition candidate should prepare approximately 10 minutes of music for the audition.
 Entire pieces are not required - individual movements or excerpts are acceptable.
 The candidate should prepare a combination of materials that showcase their technical and lyrical abilities.
 Please contact me if you have any questions about auditions!